Bartallama3D/website/_products/4-tesla-valentine-one-rm-gen1.md

 ---
 layout: product_listing
-title: Tesla Valentine One Gen1 Mount
+title: Bartallama3D™ Radar Holder for Valentine One Gen1 compatible with Tesla Vehicles
 product_id: 4-tesla-valentine-one-rm-gen1
 product_id_int: 4
-name: Tesla Valentine One Gen1 Mount
+name: Bartallama3D™ Radar Holder for Valentine One Gen1 compatible with Tesla Vehicles
 cost: "30.00"
 image_thumbnail: 0.jpg
 description: Mount for a Valentine One Gen1 for a Tesla